 This position also entails much of the same responsibilities and duties as an adjuster or an appraiser.
 It's something like an appraiser and an adjuster rolled into one position.

-An agent might work for either the insurance company itself or for an independent insurance broker.
-It's her job to sell the company's policies to consumers.
+A Sales Agent might work for either the insurance company itself or for an independent insurance broker.
+It is their job to sell the company's policies to consumers.

-Underwriters evaluate the risk an insurance company is likely to take on when it issues a policy.
-Underwriters recommend appropriate premiums.
+Underwriters evaluate the risk an insurance company is likely to take on when it issues or underwrites policies.
+Their duties include recommending appropriate premiums.